eclipse-openj9/openj9-docs/docs/xshareclasses.md

     - `nopartialpages`: Use this value to turn off the protection of partially filled pages.
 This value is available only on Linux, macOS, and Windows systems.
     - `none`: Specifying this value disables the page protection.

-  : :fontawesome-solid-pencil-alt:{: .note aria-hidden="true"} **Note:** Specifying `all` has a negative impact on performance.
+  : :fontawesome-solid-pencil:{: .note aria-hidden="true"} **Note:** Specifying `all` has a negative impact on performance.
 You should specify `all` only for problem diagnosis and not for production.
 Specifying values `partialpagesonstartup` or `onfind` can also have a negative impact on performance when the cache is being populated.
 There is no further impact when the cache is full or no longer being modified.

 ### `modified`